 If the move is possible, the facility in Darden Towe Park plans to contextualize the sculpture

-Last Friday, during a special work session, the Charlottesville City Council approved a resolution to relocate the city’s existing Lewis and Clarke statue, a monument that has garnered critique for its depiction of Sacajawea, the Shoshone teen who served as the men’s translator and guide.
+Last Friday, during a special work session, the Charlottesville City Council approved a resolution to relocate the city’s existing Lewis and Clark statue, a monument that has garnered critique for its depiction of Sacajawea, the Shoshone teen who served as the men’s translator and guide.
 While the bronze depictions of Meriwether Lewis and William Clark stand tall, Sacajawea crouches beneath them.

 Proposed designs for the West Main Streetscape project calls for the statue to be moved 20 feet to accommodate a turn lane and pocket park.
 A City Council meeting in June drew supporters of the statue that has occupied the corner of West Main and Ridge streets for 100 years.
 It also drew many who said it is disrespectful to Sacajawea and her contributions to the expedition, something echoed by her descendants who served as panelists during Friday’s work session.

 One such comment came from a Sacajawea descendent who has been to Charlottesville before.
 Rose Ann Abrahamson recalled the installation of a commemorative plaque that highlighted the native woman’s significant contributions to the group’s journey.
 She and relative Emma George were involved in crafting the text of the plaque that was added for context in 2009, 90 years after the statue’s erection.